dtcenter/METplus/docs/Users_Guide/quicksearch.rst

 .. only:: latex

-   .. note:: Use the *keyword* after each **use case type** to search for matches in the PDF version of the Users Guide.
+   .. note:: Use the *Keyword* after each **Use Case Type** to search for matches in the PDF version of this User's Guide.

 Use Cases by MET Tool: